Trusted WordPress tutorials, when you need them most.

 How to Let Contributors Edit Their WordPress Posts After Being Approved

 By default, contributors and guest bloggers can’t edit their published posts.
-This can cause problems if contributors need to quickly edit a typo, fix wrong information, or update a post to keep it relevant and helpful.
+This can cause problems if contributors need to quickly fix a typo, correct wrong information, or update a post to keep it relevant and helpful.

-In this article, we will show you how to let contributors edit their posts after being approved.
+In this article, we’ll show you how to let contributors edit their posts after being approved.
+We’ll share the solutions we’ve discovered that have made our content management process much smoother.

 Let Contributors Edit Their Posts After Being Approved